Serving all people by providing personalized health and wellness through exemplary care, education and research.

 In these cases, your child’s healthcare provider may recommend tube feedings.
 A tube is placed in your child’s nose and guided through the esophagus and stomach.
 This is called a nasogastric tube.
 These tubes can also be used to bypass the stomach if needed.
 Tube feedings can be done with or in place of bottle-feeding or breastfeeding.

-In severe cases, your child will need surgery.
+In severe cases, your child may need surgery.
 This surgery is done to reinforce the lower esophageal sphincter.
 This helps keep the reflux from happening.

 Some babies with reflux may not vomit.
 Instead, their stomach contents may move up and spill over into the windpipe (trachea).
 This can cause wheezing and pneumonia.
 In rare cases, this can be life-threatening.